 Background: Lymphomatoid granulomatosis is a rare angiodestructive B-cell lymphoproliferative disorder associated with Epstein-Barr virus infection.
 It predominantly affects the lungs, skin, liver, kidneys, spleen, and central nervous system.
 Testicular involvement has never previously been described.
 The authors present the first documented case of testicular involvement in lymphomatoid granulomatosis.
 Case Report: A 55-year-old gentleman with confirmed lymphomatoid granulomatosis on lung biopsy was noted to have a swelling in his scrotum.
 Ultrasound scanning demonstrated multiple ill-defined areas of reduced echogenicity throughout both testes with evidence of increased vascularity.
 Biopsy of the testis confirmed the presence of lymphomatoid granulomatosis.
 The patient was commenced on alpha-interferon therapy.
 However, marked clinical improvement occurred only following addition of high-dose oral corticosteroid approximately 1 week later.
 This resulted in resolution of the testicular swelling and his other symptoms.
 Conclusion: Prognosis with lymphomatoid granulomatosis depends mainly on grade.
 Our patient responded well to therapy but will continue to be closely followed up in the outpatient setting.

 Copyright / Drug Dosage / DisclaimerCopyright: All rights reserved.
 No part of this publication may be translated into other languages, reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying, recording, microcopying, or by any information storage and retrieval system, without permission in writing from the publisher.

 Drug Dosage: The authors and the publisher have exerted every effort to ensure that drug selection and dosage set forth in this text are in accord with current recommendations and practice at the time of publication.
-However, in view of ongoing research, changes in goverment regulations, and the constant flow of information relating to drug therapy and drug reactions, the reader is urged to check the package insert for each drug for any changes in indications and dosage and for added warnings and precautions.
+However, in view of ongoing research, changes in government regulations, and the constant flow of information relating to drug therapy and drug reactions, the reader is urged to check the package insert for each drug for any changes in indications and dosage and for added warnings and precautions.
 This is particularly important when the recommended agent is a new and/or infrequently employed drug.

 Disclaimer: The statements, opinions and data contained in this publication are solely those of the individual authors and contributors and not of the publishers and the editor(s).
 The appearance of advertisements or/and product references in the publication is not a warranty, endorsement, or approval of the products or services advertised or of their effectiveness, quality or safety.
 The publisher and the editor(s) disclaim responsibility for any injury to persons or property resulting from any ideas, methods, instructions or products referred to in the content or advertisements.